osmosis-labs/osmosis/x/gamm/twap/README.md

         - Unit tests for the public API, under foreseeable setup conditions
 - [ ] Integration into the Osmosis simulator
     - The osmosis simulator, simulates building up complex state machine states, in random ways not seen before.
 We plan on, in a property check, maintaining expected TWAPs for short time ranges, and seeing that the keeper query will return the same value as what we get off of the raw price history for short history intervals.
+    - Not currently in scope for release blocking, but planned: Integration for gas tracking, to ensure gas of reads/writes does not grow with time.
 - [ ] Mutation testing usage
     - integration of the TWAP module into go mutation testing: https://github.com/osmosis-labs/go-mutesting
         - The success we've seen with the tokenfactory module, is it succeeds at surfacing behavior for untested behavior.